hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

 Next to the layer name there are four icons buttons that control common properties of the layer:

-.. _bpy.types.GPencilLayer.use_mask_layer:
+.. _bpy.types.GreasePencilLayer.use_masks:

 Use Mask (mask icon)
    Toggle the affect of :doc:`Masks </grease_pencil/properties/masks>` on the layer.

-.. _bpy.types.GPencilLayer.use_onion_skinning:
+.. _bpy.types.GreasePencilLayer.use_onion_skinning:

 Onion Skinning (onion skin icon)
    Toggle using the layer for :doc:`Onion Skinning </grease_pencil/properties/onion_skinning>`.

-.. _bpy.types.GPencilLayer.hide:
+.. _bpy.types.GreasePencilLayer.hide:

 Hide (eye icon)
    Toggle layer visibility in the viewport and in render.

-.. _bpy.types.GPencilLayer.lock:
+.. _bpy.types.GreasePencilLayer.lock:

 Lock (padlock icon)
    Toggle layer from being editable.